felipesulzbach/example-springboot-rest-api/README.md

 # API REST

-Simple example of a REST API with Swagger UI.
+Example of a REST API with Swagger UI.

 ___